se-for-sci/se-for-sci.github.io/content/week10/debugging.md

 In these IDE, ``git`` version control, debugging, compiling and editing are all integrated together with a powerful user interface.
 Once you try it, you adopt it.
 The downside is that it is tricky to work on code on remote computers.
 You need to be familiar with ``ssh`` tunneling which can be tricky and unstable.

 On adroit and stellar, you will find the ``ddt`` debugger quite handy.
-See web pag [here](https://www.arm.com/products/development-tools/server-and-hpc/forge/ddt).
+See web page [here](https://www.arm.com/products/development-tools/server-and-hpc/forge/ddt).
 ![](ddt_example.png)